fread-ink/ebook-paginator/README.md

 Bugs:

-* Fix doubling of table header if cut-off happens at top of table
+* getBookmark is broken for reverse pagination
 * Trying to paginate to next page during load (waiting for img) stops pagination
+* Fix `repeatTableHeader` doubling of table header if cut-off happens at top of table
+* Make `repeatTableHeader` work for backward pagination

 Nice to have:

+* Implement gotoPage()
+* Handle top-to-bottom text flow and mixed side-to-side/top-to-bottom content
 * Add pageCount function
 * Add option to auto-recalc on browser resize or font size changes
-* Handle top-to-bottom text flow and mixed side-to-side/top-to-bottom content
 * Add support for at least the 'truthy' values for `break-after`